 This occurred somewhere between the 6th and 5th Cent. aD, somewhere in Northern India.
 In this Théri-gāta we read the conversation between the bhikkhu (monk) Sariputta and the bhikkhuni Bhadda Kúndalakésa.
 Bhikkhu Sariputta asks: “What is the One”, and bhikkhuni Bhadda remains silent.
 Much later she will find the answer all by herself and will Awaken to the Truth of Buddhism.

 Why did Bhadda remain silent?
 Some commentators state that she used to be a Jain nun before she came to the Buddhist sangha.
 But the mention that she was a Kúndalakésa, someone with dreadlocks, makes that hard to believe.
 The unclothed Naga sadhus in this part of the world have dreadlocks, but there never have been female naga sadhus.
 It is furthermore hard to conceive the naga sadhus as being hindu, let alone brahmin.
 This was and is a religious movement in and out of itself.
-There were and are Saiva ascetics; they wear dreadlocks.
+There were and are Saiva ascetics; they wear dreadlocks, and at least in the past there were female Saivist ascetics.
 Saivists are devotees of the Hindu god Shiva who receives the name The One, as being one of the manifestations of the ultimate in Hinduïsm.
-Could there have been Saiva nuns, in those days?
-Possibly, possibly not.

 Let’s assume that this conversation is the first instance where there is mention of The One, and that scribe-monks, shortly after Buddha’s demise, picked up on this theme and used it twice more, after which these two more instances became part of the early Pali canon.
 That is, it is highly likely that the conversation between the monk and the nun actually took place, but whether the next two instances in the Pali canon are historically true is less evident.